Apfirebolt/A-multiuser-Image-Gallery-in-Laravel./readme.md

 Shared photos of users would appear on the dashboard page of the website which is the default page the user would be directed to after successful login/register.

-Technology Stack used in the project :
+<h3> Technology Stack used in the project : </h3>

--Laravel authentication for user management.
+<li>Laravel authentication for user management.</li>
--Foundation 6 CSS framework for user interface.
+<li>Foundation 6 CSS framework for user interface.</li>
--SASS for customizing css styles inherited through Foundation framework -Laravel colletor forms package for managing registration forms and user photo upload forms.
+<li>SASS for customizing css styles inherited through Foundation framework</li>
+<li>Laravel colletor forms package for managing registration forms and user photo upload forms.</li>
--AJAX through Jquery for sharing photos once the user has opted to share a picture of one of his galleries.
+<li>AJAX through Jquery for sharing photos once the user has opted to share a picture of one of his galleries.</li>

 ## About Laravel